roackb2/pat-tree/README.md

 ```javascript
 tree.reborn(json);
 ```
-If you use `tree.toJSON()` to generate JSON object and store the three items to different collections, you can construct them to the original JSON object and use `tree.reborn(json)` to reborn the tree.
+If you use `tree.toJSON()` to generate the JSON object and store the three objects to different collections, you can construct them to the original JSON object and use `tree.reborn(json)` to reborn the tree.

 For example, if using MongoDB native driver: